PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 GENERAL INFORMATION

   Before running cPath2 from console or deploying the WAR on a Tomcat, SET the system environment variable 'CPATH2_HOME' - to be a directory that contains all the cpath2 configuration files you are planning to use, such as:
 - cpath.properties (set db names, connection url prefix, username, password there);
 - hibernate.properties;
 - log4j.properties;
+- 'data' dir (it is where downloaded original data files are stored);
 - 'tmp' dir (it is where downloaded data and ontology files are stored, and cache directories and files get created!);
 - obo.properties;